 A number of published reports have consistently identified these potential barriers.1–4 In some instances, the rationale for a barrier is real; in other cases, the reasoning for a barrier is perceived or unfounded.
 In this section we identify frequently reported barriers under the following headings: (1) “Barriers Affecting the Therapist,” (2) “Barriers Affecting the Patient-Measure Interaction,” and (3) “Resource and Organizational Barriers.”
 This is followed by the introduction of six strategies that will facilitate the successful implementation of standardized outcome measures in your practice.
 We call these barrier-busting strategies.

 “I'm really doing this for someone else, and that someone else is not my patient.”
 Often, the use of standardized outcome measures have been thrust on therapists by administrators, payers, or professional bodies.
 Consequently, there is a perception that the extra time and effort put into administrating and scoring the measure is for someone else, and little is to be gained by the therapist or patient.
 To overcome this barrier, the added value of applying “yet another” test or measure must be made obvious.

 “I can infer activity limitations and participation restrictions with a high degree of confidence from impairment measures that I currently apply.”
 Several mistaken beliefs contribute to this barrier.
 The first misconception is that a high correlation exists among impairments (e.g., range of motion and strength), activities (e.g., walking and stairs), and participatory endeavors (e.g., working and recreational pursuits).
 This is not the case in most instances.
-Typical correlations between impairments and activities lie in the range of 0.20 ...
+Typical correlations between impairments and activities lie in the ...